mikemand/logviewer/README.md

 Inspiration from [Fire Log](https://github.com/dperrymorrow/Fire-Log) for CodeIgniter by [David Morrow](https://github.com/dperrymorrow) and [Larvel Log Viewer](https://github.com/ericbarnes/Laravel-Log-Viewer) for Laravel 3 by [Eric Barnes](https://github.com/ericbarnes)

 Created and maintained by Micheal Mand.
 Copyright &copy; 2013.
-Licensed under the [DBAD license](http://www.dbad-license.org/).
+Licensed under the [MIT license](LICENSE.md).

 If anyone has any ideas on how to make this framework agnostic, please contact me or open a pull request.